benjaminkott/bootstrap_package/Documentation/Configuration/Extension/Index.rst

 ============

 The Bootstrap Package has a lot of PageTsConfig defaults.
-In some cases it can be usefull to deactivate some of them if you do not need them.
+In some cases it can be useful to deactivate some of them if you do not need them.